 Tech is going to play an even bigger part in sports in the future.
 And it’s why if you’re an athlete, having an interest in STEM is going to help you in the long run.
 As these technologies become integrated into play, a solid understanding of STEM can help you make the most of them.

-Want to learn more?
-Enroll your child an iD Tech summer camp to get them started building the knowledge and skills needed to utilize and even create these incredible technologies.
+Want to learn more? eSports summer camps aside, enroll your child in any iD Tech program to get them started building the knowledge and skills needed to utilize and even create these incredible technologies.